triciaosi/python-challenge/README.md

 <img width="679" alt="Pybank Result" src="https://user-images.githubusercontent.com/120411585/213376610-936df5fd-81b5-4d13-964f-44074ce4215a.png">

-To get a detailed look at my script, please visit the Pybank folder, and click on the PyBankMain.py file.
+To get a detailed look at my script, please visit the Pybank folder, and click on the PybankMain.py file.

-## PyPoll Instructions
+## Pypoll Instructions
-In the second part of the challenge, I was told to analyze election data from a small rural town. the data I analyzed was called election_data.csv, which is under the Resources folder in my PyPoll folder.
+In the second part of the challenge, I was told to analyze election data from a small rural town. the data I analyzed was called election_data.csv, which is under the Resources folder in my Pypoll folder.
 The dataset is composed of three columns: "Voter ID", "County", and "Candidate".

 I created a Python script that analyzed the votes and calculated each of the following: